-Task Sharing in Tanzania: The Expanded Role of Nurses in HIV/AIDS Care
+Task Sharing in Tanzania: Nurses in HIV/AIDS Care

 Mkuranga is one of six districts along the coast of the Indian Ocean that form Tanzania’s Pwani Region just south of Dar es Salaam,.
 About 190,000 people live in the 15 wards and 101 villages that make up the diminutive district.

 Despite Mkuranga’s small size, the clinic providing HIV/AIDS-related services at the local district hospital is busy.
 An average of 40 patients seek treatment there each day, according to Mwanamshamu Jangama, an enrolled nurse who graduated with a certificate in nursing and midwifery from Mkomaindo School of Nursing and Midwifery in 2003.

 When Jangama began working at the hospital, her duties focused largely on maternal, neonatal, and child health services.
 She started working in the HIV/AIDS clinic in 2007.

 “It’s a one-stop center for comprehensive HIV services ranging from counseling and testing and provision of antiretroviral therapy (ART) to screening for TB and other opportunistic infections and adherence support,” Ms. Jangama explains.

 She admits that due to severe understaffing, she and the other nurses have long had to take on these and other critical duties even though they were beyond their scope of practice as enrolled nurses.
 Otherwise, patients would not have continued access to the HIV care and treatment services they needed.

 In early 2016, Tanzania formalized task sharing through an official policy coupled with a number of interventions to support the reallocation of specific tasks among health workers at varying qualification levels.
 This policy was enacted to address Tanzania’s severe shortage of human resources for health, particularly in rural areas.